Alice Liddell: Early life

-When Alice Liddell was a young woman, she set out on a Grand Tour of Europe with Lorina and Edith.
+When Alice was a young woman, she set out on a Grand Tour of Europe with Lorina and Edith.
 One story has it that she became a romantic interest of Prince Leopold, the youngest son of Queen Victoria, during the four years he spent at Christ Church, but the evidence for this is sparse.
 It is true that years later, Leopold named his first child Alice and acted as godfather to Alice's second son, Leopold.
-However, it is possible Alice was named in honour of Leopold's deceased elder sister instead, the Grand Duchess of Hesse.
+However, it is possible Alice was instead named in honour of Leopold's deceased elder sister, the Grand Duchess of Hesse.
 A recent biographer of Leopold suggests it is far more likely that Alice's sister Edith was the true recipient of Leopold's attention.
 Edith died on 26 June 1876, possibly of measles or peritonitis (accounts differ), shortly before she was to be married to Aubrey Harcourt, a cricket player.
 Prince Leopold served as a pall-bearer at her funeral on 30 June 1876.